dictyBase/Migration/deployment/argoevents.md

 `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'`

-**Important:** Make note of this secret key -- you will need it shortly.
+**Important:** Make note of this secret key -- you will need it to create an event source.

-Create a JSON file with the desired configuration for the webhook.
+Create a JSON file (say `payload.json`) with the desired configuration for the webhook.
 The URL value should be the webhook endpoint you will use later when creating an event source.
 Our standard format is to use `/github/:repo-name`.

 ```json
 {